 MathsJam is not for children.
 MathsJam is an event for adults to meet and socialise, which is why they are mainly held in licensed premises, where under-18s are not allowed.
 Do let us know via email@example.com if you come across an event for children being called "MathsJam", or you see MathsJam being promoted to young students.
 MathsJam™ is a registered trademark of Stand-up Maths Limited.

-MathsJam also runs an annual gathering which takes place every November.
+MathsJam also runs an annual gathering which takes place every November in the UK, and also in Oceania (New Zealand).
 More information about the gatherings can be found on the gathering pages.